 Unlimited Group is the new name for what was previously Creston, a medium-sized UK-based marketing services group.
 It was best known for several years as the owner of ad agency DLKW.
 However that business, at one time the biggest in Creston's portfolio, was sold in 2010 to Interpublic and merged with the London office of Lowe.
-That left direct and digital marketing agency Tullo Marshall Warren (TMW) as the most important subsidiary within the group, alongside market researcher ICM, healthcare agency Cooney Waters, B2B agency Nelson Bostock and others.
+That left direct and digital marketing agency Tullo Marshall Warren (TMW) as the most important subsidiary within the group, alongside branding shop Fever, digital specialist Splendid, researcher Walnut, CRM unit Prophecy, B2B agency Nelson Bostock and a healthcare business.
 All those agencies adopted the new "Unlimited" tag in 2014, and now operate collectively under the banner of Unlimited Group.
 Creative agency 18 Feet & Rising joined the fold in 2015 via a minority shareholding, but bought itself back out again in 2018.
 Several other subsidiaries have been merged to present a more efficient structure and coordinated offering.
 In 2019, the group acquired a trio of B2B agencies: DirectionGroup, Firstbase and Realise.
 Private equity fund DBAY Advisors, already Creston's biggest shareholder, took the business private in 2016.
 It changed its corporate name in 2017 to Unlimited Group.
-Revenues for ye 2017 were £76m.
+Revenues for ye 2018 were £73m.
 The group was founded by former Saatchi & Saatchi executive Don Elgie.
 He launched marketing consultancy Synergie in the late 1990s, and engineered a reverse takeover in 2001 of publicly quoted shell company Creston, which he used as the vehicle for a series of subsequent acquisitions.
 He retired from the group in 2014.
-Iain Ferguson is now chairman.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Tim Hassett was named as CEO in 2019.

 Who are the competitors of Unlimited Group?
 See Leading Marketing Groups for other companies